 Buffet Style: Providing platters of food where people can select their own items and portions from a variety of samplings will ensure everyone gets something good to eat.
-Plus, it will simplify your ordering process if you are ordering for a larger group.
+Plus, it will simplify your ordering process if you are ordering lunch for a larger group.
 Certain cuisines are more accommodating to modifications, so it’s best to arm yourself with all the information possible and take the guesswork out of choosing food.
 For example, BBQ buffets can boast both light and dark meats, while salad bars can include vegetables, proteins, and other toppings that will ensure there’s something for everyone’s palate.
 Browse through a list of local caterers.
 What are their most popular items ordered from past customers?
 Do they have any menu recommendations for a group with your specific preferences?

 Just remember that for either choice, too many options can overwhelm you and your group.
 The Balance suggests you keep menu options to a maximum of four food choices that allow for variety but urge people to decide want they want much quicker.